ChristoMI/Web_Backend/README.md

 # Web_Backend
-The repository contains the code of implemented ML-components for the "Bug Booking" project
+The repository contains the code of backend implementations that correspond to functional req-s for the "Bug Booking" project